 If you have stairs in your house, you can do some step aerobics!

-- First get the kids racing up and down them 10 times in a row.
+- First, get the kids (carefully!) racing up and down the stairs 10 times in a row.

 #4.
 Follow the Leader

-Turn on the music, and get the kids exercising – trying hopping, or jumping jacks.
-If you have more than one child, get them to take turns being the leader, and the others have to follow whatever exercise they are doing.
+Turn on the music, and get the kids exercising – try hopping, skipping or jumping jacks.
+If you have more than one child, get them to take turns being the leader, and the others have to follow whatever exercise they are doing (similar to Simon Says).

 #5.
 Skipping and Hula Hooping

-Clear some space, get the skipping ropes and hula hoop out and have a skipping and hula hoop contest!
+Clear some space, get the skipping ropes or hula hoop out and have a contest!

 #6.
 Stretching and Yoga